Effectively Controlling Reasoning Models through Thinking Intervention: Abstract

 \section{Abstract}

 Reasoning-enhanced large language models (LLMs) explicitly generate intermediate reasoning steps prior to generating final answers, helping the model excel in complex problem-solving.
 In this paper, we demonstrate that this emerging generation framework offers a unique opportunity for more fine-grained control over model behavior.
 We propose \textbf{\TI}, a novel paradigm designed to explicitly guide the internal reasoning processes of LLMs by strategically inserting or revising specific thinking tokens.
-We conduct comprehensive evaluations across multiple tasks, including instruction following on \ifeval, instruction hierarchy on \sep, and safety alignment on \xstest and \sorryb.
+We find that the \TI paradigm enhances the capabilities of reasoning models across a wide range of tasks, including instruction following on \ifeval and Overthinking, instruction hierarchy on \sep, and safety alignment on \xstest and \sorryb.
 Our results demonstrate that \TI significantly outperforms baseline prompting approaches, achieving up to 6.7\% accuracy gains in instruction-following scenarios, 15.4\% improvements in reasoning about instruction hierarchies, and a 40.0\% increase in refusal rates for unsafe prompts using open-source DeepSeek R1 models.
-Overall, our work opens a promising new research avenue for controlling reasoning LLMs.
+Overall, our work opens a promising new research avenue for controlling reasoning LLMs. \stexttt{WARNING: This paper contains red-teaming content that can be offensive.}